WeMos WiFi ESP8266 Getting Started Guide

 Go to “MQTT” and copy down your Project MQTT ID for later use.

 Go to “Manage Users” and click “Add New User”.

 Give your new user a username and password.
 You will want to copy these down for later use as well.
 Then click “Save”.
 You will also want to copy down the user MQTT ID that shows up after you click Save.

 Go to “Manage API Keys”, click “Add New API Key”, give your API Key a description, and click “Save”.
 You will want to copy down the API Key for later use.

 Note: These instructions are for the IoS app, but the Android app is similar.

 Open the IoT Controller app and click on the plus sign in the top right corner.

 Now you can give your project a name and input your Username, Password, and API Key from the account set up.
+Be sure to select "Pro".
 Then press “Done”.

 Press “+Add New Widget”.